BusAI-Self-Driving-Car/Udacity-Self-Driving-Car-Engineer-Nanodegree/Term1-proj3-Behavioral-Cloning/writeup.md

 #### 2. Attempts to reduce overfitting in the model

 The model contains dropout layers in order to reduce overfitting.
 The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 160).
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

 The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 190).

-#### 4. Appropriate training data

-I developed data preprocessing and augmentation strategies in parallel to model-exploration.
-Training data was successively extended as required so that the NN model was able to keep the vehicle driving on the road.

-For details about how I created the training data, see the next section.

-### Model Architecture and Training Strategy

-#### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to successively introduce more complexity (convolutional layers) into the NN model, while extending/refining the training data until a satisfactory performance was achieved -- no over- or under-fitting, low mean-squared-error, and good performance on the simulator tracks in autonomous mode.

-I started out with a simple CNN with a single convolutional layer, mainly out of curiosity to see how well it would perform.
-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I had quite high mean-squared-errors (MSE), indicating that the model was significantly underfitting.
-Then I successively increased the number of convolutional layers until I had much lower MSE than before.
-But the autonomous-mode performance on track 2 in the simulator wasn't that good; the model seemed to overfit the training data.
-So I introduced dropout layers in the CNN, after which the model generalized quite well to track2.

-I continuously evaluated track performance in autonomous mode in the simulator.
-With the NVidia CNN architecture, the car got quite far on track1, but wasn't able to navigate sharp turns so well.
-Also, if it went even a little off-track, it wasn't able to return back to the track.
-To improve the driving behavior in these cases, I augmented/extended the training data with cases specifically targeted at sharp turns and recovery from off-track.
-See more details below.

-At the end of the process, the vehicle was able to drive autonomously around both tracks in the simulator without leaving the road.

-#### 2. Final Model Architecture
+#### 4. Final Model Architecture

 The final model architecture (see `get_model_nvidia_arch()` in model.py lines 24) consisted of a convolution neural network with the following layers and layer sizes.
 It was based on the NVidia architecture presented in the paper https://arxiv.org/pdf/1604.07316v1.pdf.